theodorosploumis/distros.bid/README.md

 - **User**: www-data
 - **Password**: password

-Notice that www-data user has only access to the web folder and no sudo exists.
+Notice that www-data user has only sufficient permissions under the /web folder and no sudo exists.

 ## License